 We’ve also made references to gaining access to thinking parts of the brain, as opposed to the reactionary part.
 The Brain Anatomy button on the right will take you to a more in-depth discussion about how our brains work and why this matters.

-And, if you are reading these pages in order, or even if you’re not, the next logical topic to cover is how to use Time Outs effectively.
-We’ve given you a preview of the topic here, but there’s a lot more on the Time Outs page.
+And, if you are reading these pages in order, or even if you’re not, the next logical topic to cover is how to use time-outs effectively.
+We’ve given you a preview of the topic here, but there’s a lot more on the Time-out page.
 Use the button on the right as a short cut.